pyrsia/pyrsia/docs/tutorials/docker-pull-pyrsia-decentralized-network-verification.md

 | **Logs** <br />3.16.2: Pulling from library/alpine<br />213ec9aee27d: **_Already exists_**<br />Digest: sha256:bc41182d7ef5ffc53a40b044e725193bc10142a1243f395ee852a8d9730fc2ad<br />Status: Downloaded newer image for alpine:3.16.2<br />docker.io/library/alpine:3.16.2 | **Logs** <br />3.15.6: Pulling from library/alpine<br />9621f1afde84: **_Pull complete_**<br />Digest: sha256:69463fdff1f025c908939e86d4714b4d5518776954ca627cbeff4c74bcea5b22<br />Status: Downloaded newer image for alpine:3.15.6<br />docker.io/library/alpine:3.15.6 |
 | When it already in local registry, in the log it shows **_Already exists_** | While it is not in local registry, it shows **_Pull complete_** |

 Therefore, in `docker pull <image>` log says `Already exists`, it means that it is getting pulled from one of the mirror.
 Configuring mirrors doesn't ensure that you are always pulling from internal mirror.
-Docker checks at the mirror first and then goes to
+Docker checks at the mirror first and then falls back to DockerHub registry.

-Docker pull without specifying the registry explicitly `docker pull alpine:3.16.2`

 ```mermaid
 sequenceDiagram